Aceearly1993/SymphonyRecompTranslation/README.md

 - Fully AI written issues will be automatically closed, using AI to help translating is ok, just please dont send a giant slopified text wall!

-- ALL AI based PRs will be rejected innately, however this is your warning that you will be permanently banned from BlackLabelHQ's repos if you do it anyway.
+- ALL AI based PRs(such as ones containing claude as a contributor or clear AI code)  will be rejected innately, however this is your warning that you will be permanently banned from BlackLabelHQ's repos if you do it anyway.

 # Todo: